sarahschuetz/IM531_ProjectT2/README.md

-# IM531_ProjectT2 - TBD
+# IM531_ProjectT2 - Edon

 ## Summary

-Ideas:
-* Website Background-Generator
-* Mamp for NODE.js
-* Recipe App
-* Card Game Clone
+Edon is a graphical interface for starting and managing node.js servers in a similar way that MAMP or Xampp is for PHP.

 ## Web Demo